 For most parks, particularly those along the U.S. East and Gulf coasts, shoreline erosion buffers are created using known erosion rate data.
-These data are commonly acquired from the U.S. Geological Survey, Coastal and Marine Geology Program (http://coastal.er.usgs.gov/shoreline-change/) or from state coastal management programs.
-Short-term erosion rates (usually data ranging from the 1970's to 2004) are utilized to make buffer zones for a 35-year time frame.
+These data are commonly acquired from the U.S. Geological Survey, Coastal and Marine Geology Program or from state coastal management programs.
+Short-term erosion rates (usually data ranging from the 1970s to 2004) are utilized to make buffer zones for a 35-year time frame.
 Rates are binned into the following categories before buffering: 1m/year, 2m/year, 4m/year, 6m/year, 8m/year, etc. (continuing increments of 2 meters).